BillyOh.com

 Image Credit: Pexels

 You don’t want your tropical garden to look dull and plain, even in the shady parts of your yard.
-This outdoor setup with warm tones prep up the overall space.
+This outdoor setup with warm tones preps up the overall space.

 Add shade-loving plants like hostas to achieve that jungle-like ambience you’re after.
 Don’t forget the bamboos!

 You can turn your patio into your dream tropical oasis with just vines and some citrus trees in pots.
-Display the container in summer and group them prominently on the patio or deck.
+Display the containers in summer and group them prominently on the patio or deck.

 Small citrus trees in pots